-Sound The sound designer plans the layout of all sound playback and equipment for the show and adjusts the pitch, volume, duration and overall quality of the music to meet each specific scene's needs.
+Sound The sound designer plans the layout of all sound playback and equipment for the show and adjusts the pitch, volume, duration, and overall quality of the music to meet each specific scene's needs.
 The sound operator executes the sound designer's plans and handles the mixing equipment for the show.
 Music and sound must fit the context in which they are used.
 The adjustments are made using the soundboard.
 The sound effects designer is responsible for creating or enhancing sounds distinct from music and dialogue, such as doorbells or running water.

-Costumes and Makeup The costume designer first researches the setting of the musical.
-Costumes must be appropriate for the time period and culture of the show while also practical enough to all for movement and dance.
-He or she then decides which styles and fabrics to use and draws the costumes in renderings.
+Costumes and Makeup The costume designer first researches the the setting of musical.
+Costumes must be appropriate for the time period and culture of the show, while also practical enough to allow for movement and dance.
+He or she then decides which styles and fabrics to use, and draws the costumes in renderings.
 Through costume fittings, the tailor adjusts the outfits to fit each individual performer.
-During dress rehearsals and performances, actors have dressers to help put on his or her costume.
+During dress rehearsals and performances, actors have dressers to help them put on their costumes.
 The ensemble or chorus members also have dressers to help them change during quick character or scene transitions.
-The makeup artist is responsible for applying cosmetics to each performer's face and body to increase visibility, enhance certain features and modify the actor's look to resemble his or her character.
+The makeup artist is responsible for applying cosmetics to each performer's face and body to increase visibility, enhance certain features, and modify the actor's look to resemble his or her character.
 In addition to makeup, certain roles call for a specific hairstyle.
-The wig master/ mistress obtains the wigs, styles and shapes them, and helps the actors put them on.
+The wig master/mistress obtains the wigs, styles and shapes them, and helps the actors put them on.
 Audience At the front of the theater, audience members will see a marquee displaying the name of the show being performed that night.
-After purchasing tickets at the box office and entering the theater, audience members will receive a program, which provides information about the show, actors' biographies, a song listing, characters, scenes and possibly a synopsis.
-An usher escorts them to their seats, which may be in the boxes, orchestra, mezzanine or gallery sections.
+After purchasing tickets at the box office and entering the theater, audience members will receive a program, which provides information about the show, actors' biographies, a song listing, characters, scenes, and possibly a synopsis.
+An usher escorts them to their seats, which may be in the boxes, orchestra, mezzanine, or gallery sections.
 Each show typically begins with an overture and is separated into two acts by a fifteen-minute intermission.
 At the end of intermission, the entr'acte plays, signaling the start of act two.
 The show ends with the finale.
 Audience members will then give a standing ovation if they felt the show was exceptionally good.
-The house manager oversees all aspects of the audience, including supervising the ushers and contacting the stage manger about any audience delays for starting the show or ending intermission.
-WHY IS MUSICAL THEATER IMPORTANT Musical theater can help students grow academically, aesthetically and personally.
-Musical theater writers, lyricists and composers have long looked to literature for their inspiration and subject material.
-As a result, students have the opportunity to engage in literary analysis of both the story and its inspiration.
-Elementary students can begin to explore plot and characters, while junior high and high school students can delve into theme, symbolism and historical context.
+The house manager oversees all aspects of the audience, including supervising the ushers and contacting the stage manager about any audience delays for starting the show or ending intermission.